Things landlords cannot do in Hawaii

 Are written leases required in Hawaii?

 Written leases are required for tenancies lasting longer than one year in Hawaii.
-It's advisable to have a written lease for shorter rental periods as well, providing clear documentation of the rental terms agreed upon by both parties.
+It is advisable to have a written lease for shorter rental periods as well, providing clear documentation of the rental terms agreed upon by both parties.

 What are the regulations on rent collection and increases in Hawaii?

 Rent is typically due at the beginning of the month, with landlords needing to provide a 45-day notice for rent increases on monthly leases and a 15-day notice for weekly leases.
-There is no specified grace period for rent payments; thus, late fees can be charged immediately after the due date if outlined in the lease.
+There is no specified grace period for rent payments, so late fees can be charged immediately after the due date if outlined in the lease.

 What rules govern rent control and late fees in Hawaii?